leseunivers/seung.min/_posts/2024-12-16-part-time-job-interview.md

 </div>

-<p> I have a part-time job interview at a company called Etners tomorrow. </p>
+I have a part-time job interview at a company called Etners tomorrow.
 What the heaven??